TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 [CSS in JS](https://levelup.gitconnected.com/a-brief-history-of-css-in-js-how-we-got-here-and-where-were-going-ea6261c19f04) addresses the same problems as CSS Modules but takes a radically different approach.
 The basic idea is simple.
 Include whatever CSS your component needs directly in your component's JavaScript using the JavaScript [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) feature.
 A JavaScript utility library can do the heavy lifting of parsing the embedded CSS and using the DOM to dynamically add the CSS to the current document's `head` section.

-The utility library removes the need for CSS Modules custom tooling.
+The utility library removes the need for CSS Modules' custom tooling.
 It can generate unique class names and trivially return them to JavaScript.
 No magic needed, just JavaScript.
 Because it's just JavaScript, it can do much more.
 CSS-in-JS libraries like [Styled Components](https://styled-components.com/docs/basics) and [Emotion](https://emotion.sh/docs/introduction) directly integrate with React, inject only the CSS needed for the current page, and provide mechanisms for CSS composition, theming and customization.

 Styled Components uses an API that creates React wrapper components with styling attached.